Past Awards & Scholarships

 By June of 2013, four new sinkholes developed at the bridge, destroying the north approach roadway and threatening the structural integrity of the north abutment by exposing piles, requiring closure of the bridge.
 Sprigg St. is an important route connecting downtown Cape Girardeau with industrial and farming areas to the south.
 Horner & Shifrin teamed with Stantec and TSi Geotechnical, Inc. for geotechnical investigations and Civil Design, Inc. for survey.

-2016 Winner - Missouri River Wastewater Treatment Facility
+2016 Award - Missouri River Wastewater Treatment Facility

 Contractor: Goodwin Brothers